-- 1x2 betting is as popular as any other betting market in the world, is available at every single bookmaker and covers a massive variety of team and individual sport.
+- 1x2betting is as popular as any other betting market in the world

-- When using the 1x2 it is very easy to place bigger bets due to bookmaker limits and find better liquidity (stronger odds).
+- When using 1x2, it is very easy to place bigger bets due to bookmaker limits and find better liquidity (stronger odds).

 - There is an added risk when betting on the 1x2 (match betting) market as opposed to something like asian handicap betting with three betting options